 Inquiry & Theory

-Exploring the spatial logic of human experience through social, historical, and environmental dimensions.
+Exploring the spatial logic of human experience and visual culture through social, historical, and environmental dimensions.

 Focus Areas